replikativ/replikativ/README.md

 # Roadmap

 ## 0.3.0
-- Use persistent datastructure formats on disk for constant time write-access
+- Find exemplary ways to partition application data for efficient client side consumption, Datomic and Datascript.
+Look into datsync etc.
-- allow to model some level of consistency between CRDTs to compose them (research)
+- allow to model some level of consistency between CRDTs to compose them (Antidote, research)
-- Implement more useful CRDTs (LWW-register, OR-set, counter, vector-clock, ...) from techreview and other papers and ship by default.
+- Implement more useful CRDTs (counter, vector-clock, ...) from techreview and other papers and ship by default.
-- Authentication with signed public-private key signatures
-- Java bindings
 - Add a basic web toolbar for applications to communicate their synching state to the user in a uniform way.

 ## 0.4.0
+- Java bindings
+- Authentication with signed public-private key signatures
 - Add block-level indirection to konserve.
 Needed to use fixed size binary blocks for quantifiable/tunable IO
 - Use p2p block distribution similar to BitTorrent